Akash2001sky/usermanagementapp/README.md

 ```

+# If you face any issue with running app check the NDK version in the system and change accordingly

 # If you face any issue with android setup

 For Mac enter this command in terminal in project level